-The Highbury Corner Bridge was built around 1850 and carries the Holloway Road (A1) over London Overground lines.
-The bridge sits under the Highbury & Islington station building and forecourt.
+The Highbury Corner Bridge was built around 1850 and carries the Holloway Road (A1) over the London Overground line.
+The bridge also sits under the Highbury & Islington station building and forecourt.
 It's in poor condition and needs to be replaced.

 The bridge replacement works are part of our plan to improve London's roads and public spaces.